From BR Bullpen

 In 2004, Hu split the year between the Columbus Catfish (.298/.342/.422, 17 SB in 24 tries) and the Vero Beach Dodgers (.307/.350/.387 in 20 games).
 He made the South Atlantic League All-Star team at shortstop, and Baseball America rated him as the best defensive shortstop in the circuit.
 Baseball America also ranked him as the #19 prospect in the SAL, between Matt Albers and Brandon Moss.

 Hu spent 2005 with Vero Beach and produced at a .313/.347/.430 clip with 23 stolen bases in 29 tries and 80 runs.
 He tied Adam Lind for second in the Florida State League in average, trailing only Tony Abreu.
-He made the All-Star team; Baseball America lists him as the third baseman but this is likely a typo as Andy LaRoche, a third baseman, is listed at shortstop.
+He made the All-Star team; Baseball America listed him as the third baseman but this was likely a typo as Andy LaRoche, a third baseman, was listed at shortstop.
 Baseball America also rated him the #12 prospect in the league, between Abreu and Lind.

 Hu spent the majority of 2009 with the AAA Albuquerque Isotopes and hit .294 with 6 homers and 53 RBI in 130 games there.
 He was recalled by L.A. in September and went 2-for-5 in five games, including one start at shortstop in the season finale against the Colorado Rockies.

-Hu was a part of the Mets Opening Day roster in 2011 but struggled mightily at the plate, going just 1-for-20 in 23 games.
+Hu was a part of the Mets' Opening Day roster in 2011 but struggled mightily at the plate, going just 1-for-20 in 23 games.
 In 26 minor league games that summer, he hit just .188, and he became a free agent following the season.
+He signed with the Cleveland Indians and went to spring training with them in 2012 but failed to make the team and was released on April 1st.